๐ŸชœCivil Procedure

 Rule 15: Amended and Supplemental Pleadings

-• Amendment "as a matter of course" is permitted once within 21 days of serving the pleading (or 21 days after a responsive pleading or Rule 12 motion, whichever is earlier)
+• Amendment "as a matter of course" is permitted once within 21 days of serving the pleading, or within 21 days after service of a responsive pleading or Rule 12 motion, whichever is earlier.
+No court permission needed

 Discovery and Information Exchange

 Discovery rules balance parties' need for information against concerns about cost, burden, and privacy.
-The modern trend emphasizes proportionality—discovery should be calibrated to the stakes and complexity of each case.
+The modern trend emphasizes proportionality, a concept that was elevated to the text of Rule 26 itself in the 2015 amendments.

 Rule 26: Duty to Disclose and Discovery Scope